azabirov/stock_market_parser/README.md

 ## Overview

 The stock market parser is a Python-based application designed to fetch stock data from the [Tinkoff Invest API](https://tinkoff.github.io/investAPI/) and store it in a PostgreSQL database.
-The project comprises two primary scripts located in the `src` directory:
+The project comprises three primary scripts located in the `src` directory:

 1. **`stock_parser.py`**: Continuously fetches and stores stock data.
+2. **`stock_parser_hourly.py`**: Fetches and stores hourly stock data.
-2. **`query_data.py`**: Allows users to query and display stored stock data.
+3. **`query_data.py`**: Allows users to query and display stored stock data.

 By leveraging a virtual environment and environment variables for configuration, the project ensures secure and manageable operations.